bojanmilevski/gex/README.md

 https://addons.mozilla.org/en-US/firefox/addon/darkreader
 ```

-In this case, (`darkreader`) is this extension's slug.
+In this case, `darkreader` is this extension's slug.
 A request is sent to
 `https://addons.mozilla.org/api/v5/addons/search/?q=` with the slug appended to this string.
 This
-page returns a `.json` file which contains a list of results containing extensions that met the
+page returns a `.json` containing a list of results containing extensions that met the search query.
-search query.
-Out of the queried extensions, the one that matches the slug gets installed to the
+Out of the queried extensions, the one that matches the slug gets installed to the profile's
-profile's `extensions` folder with it's `guid` being the filename.
+`extensions` folder with it's `guid` being the filename.

 ### CAVEATS

-The only caveat with `gex` is that the desired browser must have been previously opened in order for
+The only caveat with `gex` is that the desired browser must have been previously opened in order
-the `default` and `default-release` profiles to be created. `Gecko` browsers have a (rather weird)
+for the `default` and `default-release` profiles to be created.
-random profile naming scheme.
-This causes unnecessary overhead for programmers.

 ### ASSUMPTIONS

-This program assumes that you are using `firefox` as your default browser and the `default-release`
+This program assumes that you are using `firefox` as your default browser.
+It installs all
-profile as your currently selected profile.
-It installs all extensions to
-`~/.mozilla/firefox/*.default-release/extensions`.
+extensions to `~/.mozilla/firefox/<currently_selected_profile>/extensions`.

 ## INSTRUCTIONS